 - The logic of software QA engineers work is not solely based on the creation of software but also includes the possibility of its breakdown.

-Testing at the right time reduces the cost and time to rework and create error-free software.
-During the software development lifecycle (SDLC), testing starts at the requirements gathering stage and continues till the software is deployed.
+Testing at the right time reduces the cost and time to rework and create error-free software to be delivered to the client.
+In a software outsourcing company, the testing starts at the requirements gathering stage and continues till the software is deployed.

 However, it also varies depending on the development model used.
 For example, in the Waterfall model, testing is performed during the testing phase.
 In an Agile model, testing is performed at the end of each iteration.
 The application is tested at the end of the project again.

-Additionally, testing is conducted in different forms at each stage of the SDLC.
-For example:
+Testing is conducted in different forms at each stage of the software development life cycle:

 - Requirements gathering phase, analysis, and verification of requirements are also referred to as testing;

-- Checking the design during the design phase to improve is considered a part of testing;
+- During the design phase, the issues connected with design improvement are considered a part of testing;

 - Testing performed by software developers upon completion of the app’s code is also categorized as testing.